function61/lambda-alertmanager/docs/setup_iam.md

 Setup IAM
 =========

 "IAM" takes care of access management.
+For security we'll restrict AlertManager's access to the bare minimum it needs to operate under.

 Create role